Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Identify raster cell/README.md

 ## How to use the sample

 Tap an area of the raster to identify it and see the raw raster cell information displayed in a callout.
-Tap and hold to see cell information updated dynamically as you drag.
+Tap and hold to see a magnifier and the cell information updated dynamically as you drag.

 ## How it works

-1. Create a `GeoViewTapped` event on the `MapView`.
+1. Use the `MapView.onSingleTapGesture(perform:)` and `MapView.onLongPressGesture(perform:)` modifiers to get the screen point where a user tapped or long pressed on the map.
-2. On tap:
+2. On tap or long press drag:
-  * Call `identifyLayerAsync(...)` passing in the screen point, tolerance, and maximum number of results per layer.
+  * Call `MapViewProxy.identify(on:screenPoint:tolerance:returnPopupsOnly:maximumResults:)` passing in the screen point, tolerance, and maximum number of results per layer.
   * Await the result of the identify and then get the `GeoElement` from the layer result.
-  * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell` attributes.
+  * Create a callout at the calculated map point and populate the callout content with text from the `RasterCell.attributes`.

 ## Relevant API